nevans/d_heap/README.md

 time in most cases.
 However, the implementation for that data structure is more complex than a heap.
 If a 4-ary heap is good enough for go's timers, it should be suitable for many use cases.

+## TODOs...

+_TODO:_ Also ~~included is~~ _will include_ `DHeap::Set`, which augments the
+basic heap with an internal `Hash`, which maps a set of values to scores. loosely inspired by go's timers.  e.g: It lazily sifts its heap after deletion and adjustments, to achieve faster average runtime for *add* and *cancel* operations.

+_TODO:_ Also ~~included is~~ _will include_ `DHeap::Timers`, which contains some
+features that are loosely inspired by go's timers.  e.g: It lazily sifts its heap after deletion and adjustments, to achieve faster average runtime for *add* and *cancel* operations.

+Additionally, I was inspired by reading go's "timer.go" implementation to experiment with a 4-ary heap instead of the traditional binary heap.
+In the case of timers, new timers are usually scheduled to run after most of the existing timers.
+And timers are usually canceled before they have a chance to run.
+While a binary heap holds 50% of its elements in its last layer, 75% of a 4-ary heap will have no children.
+That diminishes the extra comparison overhead during sift-down.

 ## Development